nathom/fast-python-indent/README.md

 An indent file for vim.

 The indent files included with vim, and the other ones that I have tried, are very slow.
-When `profile`ing, they consistently marked as the functions that slow down vim the most.
+When `profile`ing, they are consistently marked as the slowest functions.

-Here's the result of a `profile` of running `1000o<esc>` at the end of a large Python
+Here's the result of a `profile` of running `1000o<esc>` at the end of a large Python file with default indenting, and then with `fast-python-indent`:
-file:

 ```vim